 Graduate students whose research outside of course work uses human subjects are required to submit the appropriate forms to UT's Institutional Review Board for approval prior to data collection.
-The thesis/dissertation advisor consults with students on the human subject review process.
+Students consult with the thesis/dissertation advisor on the human subject review process.